quanted/pram_app/docs/qapp.rst

 Non-direct Measurements (Data Acquisition Requirements) (B9)
 ======================================
+The project will use secondary (non-direct) data from many sources and may generate large volumes of modeled data during implementation.
+Some parameters are accepted as inputs from users who access the web application.
+Other data sources undergo quality assurance analysis per their own project objectives.
+It is anticipated that all secondary data will be acquired in electronic format.
+Acquisition of data will be documented in electronic repositories.

 Types of data needed for implementing a project that are obtained from non-measurement sources such as databases, literature files
 -----------------------------------------------------------------------